Franchisees can grow and build a cost-effective structure with savings and efficiencies, especially when it comes to staffing levels

 Their success was recognised by the British Franchise Association and HSBC, which awarded Revive!
 East Anglia the Franchisee of the Year Award in 2016, beating major household name brands like McDonald’s and O2.

-But the trio aren’t resting on their laurels - they’re planning to grow to £2 million turnover and beyond.
+But the trio isn’t resting on their laurels - they’re planning to grow to £2m turnover and beyond.

 Multi-unit franchising is here to stay, with examples throughout a wide range of franchises, not just fast food.
 It can take a franchised business to new levels and for franchisors makes for a more manageable network of fewer, but larger, franchisees to support.

 For the franchisee looking to become a multi-unit operator, these are some key areas to focus on:

 • Work with your franchisor and take advantage of the support it offers.

 • Be clear about your ambitions and look ahead as you grow your franchise.